maytione/LeHotelMax/README.md

 }
 ```

-Rest of hotel CRUD can be tested on the same way.
+The rest of hotel CRUD can be tested in the same way.

 #### HotelSearch API (public)

-No authorization requeired here
+No authorization is required here.
-It calucalte distance from given location (your location) to find a best match hotel for you :)
+It calculates distance from a given location (your location) to find the best match hotel for you :)

-For simplicity we are using Haversine formula.
+For simplicity, we are using the *Haversine* formula.
 The Haversine formula is a very accurate way of computing distances between two points on the surface of a sphere using the latitude and longitude of the two points.
 More at:
 https://en.wikipedia.org/wiki/Haversine_formula